Flagship Titles

 The First Commercial Success

-Jennings required 8 KB RAM for the PET version — which excluded the original 4 KB machines but was standard on the 2001-N and all later models.
-The board was displayed using PETSCII characters: pieces identified by letter (K, Q, R, B, N, P), squares by coordinate.
+Jennings required 8 KB of RAM for the PET version - which excluded the original 4 KB machines but was standard on the 2001-N and all later models.
+The board was displayed using PETSCII characters: pieces identified by single letter (K, Q, R, B, N, P), squares by algebraic coordinate.
 Functional, readable, and remarkable for 1978.

 The $1,000 Offer